The One-Person Unicorn Is Already Here

 Two platforms.
 One engineer.

 DeFi All Odds is an NSF-backed workforce infrastructure platform I built as sole engineer and CTO.
 While a part of a small leadership team, every line of code, every deployment, every integration is me.
-Multi-portal system with real-time monte carlo assessment engines, architected for 100,000+ concurrent users.

 Across both: Frontend on Vercel.
 Backend microservices on Azure.
 Auth through Clerk and Auth0.
 Email through Resend.
 Every major AI model integrated.
 One engineer.